 ZZ plants like to dry out completely between waterings.
-They’re quite a drought tolerant.
+They’re quite a drought-tolerant.
 Make sure that the soil is dry to about two inches deep before watering.
 In low light conditions or winter, you can water them once a month.
 Remember, overwatering is the number one reason for killing a zz plant.

 How big do zz plants get?

-Unfortunately, zz plants are slow to grow but you can enhance their growth by providing them optimal water, light and temperature.
+Unfortunately, zz plants are slow to grow but you can enhance their growth by providing them with optimal water, light and temperature.
 They usually grow slowly to a height and width of 2-3 feet.